hannahilea/prompted-notes/README.md

 - [ ] Summarize could do more---show stuff over time, etc?
 Or display all contents
 - [ ] Generate question fields from a template (i.e., generic enough to support success/stall/other)
 - [ ] Try remaking in, e.g., Rust!
+- [ ] Some form of something on screen on completion? gold star?